zilberbe/tasks-app-demo/README.md

 # tasks-app-demo
-This file will describe tasks application
+This file will describe tasks application.